viky-ai/website/guides/getting-started/index.md

 ![Variables OK screenshot](pics/15_adding_variables.png)

 Test now the sentence "12 avenue de Flandres 75019 Paris".

 All the part are correctly understood, but the result is almost unreadable.

 ![Unreadable result screenshot](pics/16_unreadable_result.png)

-We will now customize the output in order to make it correctly readable Open the expression and uncheck _**Auto solution**_, a textfield is open in the bottom of the expression.
+We will now customize the output in order to make it correctly readable.

+Open the expression and uncheck _**Auto solution**_, a textfield is open in the bottom of the expression.

 ![Solution textarea screenshot](pics/17_solution_textarea.png)

-This textfield allows you to customize the solution The solution is a json map, and you can use all the variables listed in the _**Parameter name**_ area
+This textfield allows you to customize the solution.

+The solution is a json map, and you can use all the variables listed in the _**Parameter name**_ area.

 ![update solution screenshot](pics/18_update_solution.png)

-Update the solution in order to have a solution like this
+Update the solution in order to have a solution like this:

     {
       number: number,